 Gartner clients can read the full research here:

-Category: ai big-data customer-analytics digital-marketing retail-trends
+Category: ai customer-analytics data-and-analytics-strategies digital-marketing retail-trends

 Tags: advanced-analytics algorithms analytics consumers customer-analytics customer-centricity digital infocentricity personalization retail social-media unified-retail-commerce